joinSamBalboa/Homemade-App/README.md

 <p>9 Days</p>

 ## Goal
 <p>To build a full-stack application, using an Express API to serve data from a Mongo database, consuming it with a separate front-end built with React.
-The application needed to have multiplae relationhips and CRUD functionality.</p>
+The application needed to have multiple relationships and CRUD functionality.</p>

 ### ❓ What is Homemade?
 <p>Homemade is a recipe website application where users can view homemade recipes submitted by homemade members.
 The users can decide to register an account, which allows them to add, edit, and delete their own recipes, leave reviews, and customise their profiles.